 I love the size of the game hens.
 One hen can easily serve two people, which is convenient when you can’t store a bunch of leftovers or aren’t hosting that many people.
 We picked ours up from Marianos.
 Two frozen game hens come in each package which costs $6.00.
-Not too shabby, right?
+Price.
+Is.
+Right.

 Second, the cranberry stuffing is incredible.
 I recommend buying freshly made bread from the market and making two batches of the recipe below.
 We couldn’t seem to get enough of it between the two of us.

-If you want even more holiday recipe ideas, you should check out some popular Thanksgiving Side Recipes below:
+If you want even more holiday recipe ideas, you should check out some popular Thanksgiving Sides below:

 CRANBERRY STUFFED GAME HENS